SpikeNAS: A Fast Memory-Aware Neural Architecture Search Framework for Spiking Neural Network-based Embedded AI Systems: Introduction

 \subsection{State-of-the-Art and Their Limitations}

 To address the research problem, previous works employ neural architecture search (NAS) to automatically find SNN architectures that can achieve high accuracy.
-Currently, NAS for SNNs is still at the early stage, hence only a few studies found in the literature~\cite{Ref_Na_AutoSNN_ICML22, Ref_Kim_SNASNet_ECCV22, Ref_Pan_EvoNAS4SNN_arxiv23, Ref_Che_AutoSpikeformer_arXiv23}, and the prominent ones are discussed in the following. \begin{itemize}[leftmargin=*] \item \underline{AutoSNN~\cite{Ref_Na_AutoSNN_ICML22}}: It aims at finding an SNN architecture with high accuracy and low number of spikes by employing a \textit{NAS with training} approach.
-First, it trains a super-network that includes all of the possible candidates of SNN architectures, then performs a search to find a subset of network architecture that achieves the target.
-However, this NAS approach requires a huge searching time as well as a huge memory and energy consumption, as it needs to perform training for a large network before searching and determining the desired SNN architecture. \item \underline{SNASNet~\cite{Ref_Kim_SNASNet_ECCV22}}: It aims at finding an SNN architecture that achieves high accuracy by employing a \textit{NAS without training} approach to reduce the searching and training time.
-It is performed by exploring the architecture candidates of the \textit{cell} (i.e., a directed acyclic graph that represents network topology and operations; see Fig.~\ref{Fig_Cell_ObserveNsrchNops}a), evaluating the score of the investigated architecture, then training the architecture with the highest score~\cite{Ref_Kim_SNASNet_ECCV22}.
-However, it has several limitations as follows. \begin{itemize} \item It employs \textit{a random search} mechanism to determine the cell architecture, hence the effectiveness and duration of the search depend on the given number of search iteration. \item It has a fixed number of cells (i.e., 2 cells), and it applies the same architecture for all cells, thereby reducing the possibility to find a better SNN architecture (e.g., higher accuracy). \end{itemize} \end{itemize} Moreover, these state-of-the-art works also do not consider the memory constraints from the target hardware in their search algorithms, thereby limiting the efficiency of the generated SNN architectures when deployed on the target hardware.
-To identify and better understand the limitations of state-of-the-art (i.e., a NAS without training approach), we perform an experimental case study and discuss it in Section~\ref{Sec_Intro_CaseStudy}.
+Currently, NAS for SNNs is still at the early stage, hence only a few studies found in the literature, including~\cite{Ref_Na_AutoSNN_ICML22}\cite{Ref_Kim_SNASNet_ECCV22}\cite{Ref_Pan_EvoNAS4SNN_arxiv23, Ref_Che_AutoSpikeformer_arXiv23, Ref_Putra_SNNSizeScaling_arXiv24}.
+The prominent one is SNASNet~\cite{Ref_Kim_SNASNet_ECCV22}, which finds an SNN architecture that achieves high accuracy by employing a NAS without training approach to reduce the searching time.
+However, \textit{these state-of-the-art works do not consider memory constraints from the target hardware in their search algorithms, thereby limiting the efficiency of the generated SNN architectures when deployed on the target hardware}.
+To identify and better understand the limitations of state-of-the-art (i.e., the NAS without training approach in~\cite{Ref_Kim_SNASNet_ECCV22}), we perform an experimental case study and discuss it in Section~\ref{Sec_Intro_CaseStudy}.